ome/openmicroscopy/components/tests/ui/README.md

 OMERO.insight
 -------------

-Install Jython (2.5.4rc1) and within it use easy_install to install docutils and robotframework.
-Or, if you can get pip working, even better.
-Recommended to download the installer jar.
-See http://www.jython.org/downloads.html
+Install Jython (2.5.4rc1) using the installer JAR at http://www.jython.org/downloads.html

 If you use Eclipse, then for developing test scripts you may find the